cabloy/cabloy/README.md

 ## adaptive layout: pc = mobile + pad

-All pages are developed using the `Mobile First' strategy, while perfectly adapting to the `PC layout'
+All pages are developed using the `Mobile First` strategy, while perfectly adapting to the `PC layout`

 ### Mobile Layout